 The GED testing service is administered through the American Council on Education and Pearson VUE.
 The ACE designs and monitors the national GED program.
 Although test taking and preparation centers are managed by states and other local institutions, ACE does offer some preparation materials on their website at www.gedtestingservice.com.

 Find schools that offer these popular programs

 - Computer Sciences

 - Transportation and Distribution

 Preparing for the GED

 The GED exam is intended for adults who haven't earned a high school diploma.
-Students who pass the series of tests earn an equivalency credential that, according to the American Council on Education (ACE), is accepted by 96% of employers and 95% of postsecondary institutions in lieu of a diploma (www.acenet.edu).
+Students who pass the series of tests earn an equivalency credential that, according to the American Council on Education (ACE), is accepted by most employers and postsecondary institutions in lieu of a diploma.

 The exam is designed to measure the knowledge and skills acquired during a normal course of high school study.
-It is divided into five subject areas:
+It is divided into four subject areas: